NyAiko/Concrete-Compressive-Strength-Estimation/README.md

 # Concrete-Compressive-Strength-Estimation
 ## Concrete Compressive Strength Estimator: Project Overview
 This projects aims to predict the compressive strength of concrete materials used in civil engineering.
 We trained a model on a dataset from the “UCI Machine Learning Repository”.
-We will train a regression model on the data and then build a very simple client interface with Flask.
+We will train a regression model on the data and then build a very simple client interface with Streamlit.

 ## Exploratory Data Analysis:
 In this step, we make descriptive analysis to explore and understand each variables in the data.
 The figures below show the distributions of each features and the correlations between each features.